mcguffin/wp-rainbow-hilite/readme.txt

 == Description ==

 Code syntax Highlighting.
-Documentation can be found <a href="http://wpdev.podpirate.org/wordpress-rainbow-hilite/">here</a>.
+Documentation can be found [here](http://wpdev.podpirate.org/wordpress-rainbow-hilite).

 = Features: =
 - Highlighted code can be copy-pasted directly out of the site.
 No "view raw" button needed.